pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 Documentation
 =============

-The PyMedPhys documentation is split into four categories:
+The PyMedPhys documentation is split into five categories:

-1. `App Users Guide`_: for those who only wish to use ready-made PyMedPhys tools
+1. `App Users Guide`_: for those who only wish to use ready-made PyMedPhys GUI tools.

 .. _`App Users Guide`: https://docs.pympedphys.com/appusers/index.rst